 So – I’m feeling much calmer about the year now, and our homeschool has become so much more interesting the last couple of weeks and we’ve even had a few self started projects going!

 This week the girls started out doing all their work together, which was adorable, and they were certainly more focused working together.
-It doesn’t always work out: Meatball has to be in the right mood to work down to Cheeseball, and it can be hard for Cheese to follow along with what M is doing.
+It doesn’t always work out: Funball has to be in the right mood to work down to Daisy, and it can be hard for Daisy to follow along with what M is doing.

 Later in the week I gave the girls the liquid and gas parts of the States of Matter lesson, which falls under Geography in the KotU manuals.
 The main takeaway from this lesson is that solids press down, liquids press down and out, and gasses press in all directions.
 To show that liquids press down and out, I drilled some holes in a plastic jug, and covered the wholes with blue tape.
 The girls were thrilled to see the water pour out of the hole.
 We had to repeat that part several times!
 Unfortunately I didn’t get a picture of the gas demonstration, which finishes with a full upside down glass of water, the water held in place by a the pressure of air pushing up on a piece of paper!

 This all happens in the mornings.
 After lunch, at least three days a week, we write.
-Cheese is working on writing pattern books – which we make sure we’re also reading! and Meatball is writing longer informative writing pieces on “expert topics” – things she already knows about.
+Daisy is working on writing pattern books – which we make sure we’re also reading! and Funball is writing longer informative writing pieces on “expert topics” – things she already knows about.

 Other items fit in whenever.
 We try and take our learning outside once a week, so this week we collected leaves on a long walk around a lake, then compared leaf types.
 We listened and discussed our history chapter over lunch at a park, and we did our writing lying on a blanket with some HUGE white ducks right behind us!